Zrealshadow/cs4221/vector_db_tutorial/README.md

 ## Tutorial

-there are two notebook files to introduce basic operations in milvus.
+there are three notebook files to introduce basic operations in milvus.

 - quickStart.ipynb
 - hello_milvus.ipynb